amitshekhariitbhu/Fast-Android-Networking/README.md

   [Okio](https://github.com/square/okio) is made to handle GC overhead while allocating memory.
   [Okio](https://github.com/square/okio) do some clever things to save CPU and memory.
 * As it uses [OkHttp](http://square.github.io/okhttp/) , most important it supports HTTP/2.
+### TODO
+* Network Speed Change Listener
+* Total data consumption in any request
+* Network Execution Logic on the basis of network speed change
+* Integration with other library
+* And of course many many features and bug fixes
 ### Contributing to Android Networking
 Just make pull request.
 You are in.